Fort Buchanan conducts Suicide Prevention Training

-FORT BUCHANAN, PUERTO RICO - Amid frequent news where citizens commit suicide on the island, military personnel, civilian employees, and dependents of Fort Buchanan participated today in a testimonial-driven, educational workshop on suicide prevention.
+FORT BUCHANAN, PUERTO RICO - Amid frequent news where citizens commit suicide on the island, military personnel, civilian employees, and dependents of Fort Buchanan participated in a testimonial-driven, educational workshop on suicide prevention, Sept.
+28.

 The workshop was led by David Woods Bartley, an international speaker and mental health advocate, who attempted to take his own life twelve years ago in California due to sexual trauma he experienced during his childhood.